cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 Function: (condition-notify condition-variable)
 ```
 Notify at least one of the threads waiting for
-  CONDITION-VARIABLE.
+  `condition-variable`.
 It is implementation-dependent whether one or
   more than one (and possibly all) threads are woken, but if the
   implementation is capable of waking only a single thread (not all
   are) this is probably preferable for efficiency reasons.
 The order
   of wakeup is unspecified and does not necessarily relate to the
   order that the threads went to sleep in.

-  CONDITION-NOTIFY has no useful return value.
+  `condition-notify` has no useful return value.
 In an implementation
   that does not support multiple threads, it has no effect.

 ### condition-wait